Stochastic Convergence Rates and Applications of Adaptive Quadrature in Bayesian Inference

 When $\quadrule{\quadpointset}{\weight}$ is \GHQ{}, the adaptive form is \AGHQ{} by definition, and we denote the approximate normalizing constant by $\GHmarg$.
-Note that when $\quadnum=1$, $\hermitezerovec = 0$ and $\weight(\hermitezerovec) = (2\pi)^{\paramdim/2}$, so the \AGHQ{} approximation is actually a Laplace approximation \citep{laplace} and may be applied to integrals of any dimension without computational difficulties.
-In \cref{sec:highdimexamples}, we provide an example of how to combine \AGHQ{} on low-dimensional parameters of interest with a Laplace approximation for high-dimensional nuisance parameters, enabling the use of quadrature for overall high-dimensional problems.
+When $\quadnum=1$, $\hermitezerovec = 0$ and $\weight(\hermitezerovec) = (2\pi)^{\paramdim/2}$, so the \AGHQ{} approximation is actually a Laplace approximation \citep{laplace} and may be applied to integrals of any dimension without computational difficulties.
+In \cref{sec:highdimexamples}, we provide an example of how to combine \AGHQ{} on low-dimensional parameters of interest with a Laplace approximation for high-dimensional nuisance parameters.